 The application process is quick, and quite painless!
 When the Ohio State Health Exchange was created, all medical questions were deleted from the application.
 Premiums are based on your age, zip code and your smoking status.
 The only financial questions pertain to your income, so your eligibility for the federal tax credit subsidy can be determined.

 You're also always represented by an experienced broker...not an out-of-state call-center that may recommend the wrong plan.
 Your application information is never shared with any other source and a privacy statement is available upon request.
-We don't keep personal financial data so you never have to worry about a data leak.
+We don't retain personal financial data, so you never have to worry about a data leak.

 Once you have been accepted by the carrier, our service doesn't stop.
-We'll always help you with claims or billing questions, and provide a free annual review to make sure your coverage still matches the original reason you purchased the policy.
+We always help you with claims, benefits issues, or billing questions, and provide a free annual review to make sure your coverage still matches the original reason you purchased the policy.
 Remember...you can always apply for a new plan under Open Enrollment without any medical underwriting.